 We understand that your college search and admission process has been greatly impacted by this unprecedented situation.
-During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you via email at ApplyMaryland@umd.edu or by phone at 301.314.TERP (8377).
-Our office hours are 9:00 a.m. to 4:00 p.m., Monday through Friday.
-Follow us on social @ApplyMaryland for the latest news and updates.
+During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you.
+Our contact information is located at the bottom of this page and we encourage you to follow us on social media @ApplyMaryland for the latest news and updates.